Keep Your Timepiece Ticking: The Best Watch Winders In 2022

 Now, how do you actually use it?
 You have to determine which way your watch needs to be wound.
 Most watch winders are going to come with unidirectional adjustments, so that won’t be a problem (though do be sure to check out your preferred winder; it’s never good to assume).

 Ensure that your crown or winding mechanism access is properly situated.
 You want to set it in place, which is fairly easy to do and explanatory based on your preferred winder, and then close your case.
 Turn it on, and watch it go.
 If you’re standing there, waiting for something to go wrong, it’s totally normal on your first use.
 Some watch winders may feature pre-programmed rotation phases o multiple settings that you can access and avoid all the math before putting your watch inside.

-Q: What is the Difference Between Automatic and Mechanical Watches?
+Q: What is the difference between automatic and mechanical watches?

 A: The differences may seem rather small at first, but after we break down the main components of each, you’ll be surprised to find out just how different they really are.

 Automatic mechanical watches come with power reserves, which allow you to keep your watch on for extended periods of time.
-Some models even allow for up to 72 hours or more, which is plenty of time to switch it out for another watch in your winder, and keep a rotating schedule of watches on your wrists.
+Some models even allow for up to 72 hours or more, which is plenty of time to switch it out for another watch in your winder and keep a rotating schedule of watches on your wrists.

 First, you have to start with your watch and its requirements.
-If it says it’s supposed to be wound 40-60 times per day, then that’s talking about manually windig the thing.
+If it says it’s supposed to be wound 40-60 times per day, then that’s talking about manually winding the thing.
 You may notice that some watches don’t come with a manual wind facility, even though it’s an automatic watch.
 That’s because these have been designed to be used with either specific tools, or even watch winders instead of hand-wound movement.

-You can cause stress to the hairspring or mainspring (more on this in our next section) by doing it yourself.
+You can cause stress to the hairspring or mainspring (more on this in the next section) by doing it yourself.
 When it says it needs 40-60 winds per day (or however long the power reserve cycle has been set to), that means taking it slow, and usually going for 180 degree turns when possible.

-Q: Can an Automatic Watch be Overwound?
+Q: Can an automatic watch be overwound?

 A: In short, yes, it’s possible.
-Let’s break down the anatomy of your automatic watch and delve into it.
+Let’s break down the anatomy of your automatic watch and dive into it.
 There’s a power reserve, which is basically the way that your watch stores kinetic energy, or power, through a hairspring.
 When you wind up your watch, energy is transferred into the spring by winding it, where it slowly uncoils, making the watch tick.

 Sounds pretty simple, but think of the fact that you’re winding up a little piece of sturdy metal inside of your watch.
 Your watch is small, and the moving parts inside are even smaller.
 That means you’re toying with the pressure of each component (mostly the hairspring) when you wind it.
 When you think of it that way, it adds a whole new element to how you feel when you wind your watch.

 Overwinding is possible, which is why watch winders are set to precise movements per hour or day, so your watch stays in prime form even when it hasn’t been used in a little while.
-When you hand-wind your watch, you’re running the risk of applying too much pressure, and damaging the hairspring.
+When you hand-wind your watch, you’re running the risk of applying too much pressure and damaging the hairspring.
 Spoiler alert: that hairspring is the most crucial part of your watch, and depending on the brand you go with, it could be the most expensive to repair or replace.

 Earlier in the guide, we discussed the necessary math to set up your watch winder.
 This is the part where we lay it down on the line: it’s super important to pay attention to properly winding it.
 You’re in control of the settings, and overwinding your watch to the point of damage while using a watch winder is a rookie mistake that you can’t afford to make.